DeeJayLSP/godot-mpg/README.md

 A module that adds MPEG-1 video support to Godot.

+This was originally part of a proposal to replace Godot's built-in Theora decoder due to bugs.
+However, fixes were found, so I just released as a separate module instead.

 ## Usage
-Toss a `.mpg` file into a VideoStreamPlayer and it should just work.
+Place a `.mpg` file into a VideoStreamPlayer and it should just work.
 All decoding is done on CPU.

 Note that video and audio streams should be MPEG-1 Video and MPEG-1 Audio Layer II, respectively.